Pam the Bird: Rise to prominence

 Reports of Pam the Bird in Melbourne date back to at least 2023.
 (Note: In 2025, a Nine News report said it had appeared since 2021 without further clarification.)
 That year, the graffiti tag became well-known as a common sight not just along train lines and tram routes, but also on the trains themselves.
 It also appeared in other prominent locations, such as on the back of road signs along the West Gate Freeway.
 The Herald Sun reported that social media pages had emerged following Pam the Bird.
 Some videos depicted graffiti vandals performing dangerous stunts to spray paint the bird, including by hanging off a bridge.
-The Instagram account @goodbirdart, which is ostensibly run by a third party, regularly posts behind-the-scenes Pam the Bird content, and has amassed over 80,000 followers.
+The Instagram account @goodbirdart, which was created in 2024 and ostensibly run by a third party, regularly posted behind-the-scenes Pam the Bird content, having amassed over 80,000 followers by the time of its deletion in mid-2025.

 In the later months of 2024, Pam the Bird's range expanded out of Melbourne's west.
 It received media attention following an incident on 10 July 2024 in which a clock tower at Flinders Street railway station near Elizabeth Street was spray painted with graffiti.
 Several other high-profile graffiti incidents attributed to Pam the Bird attracted news attention, including on the Novotel hotel in the inner Melbourne suburb of South Wharf on 20 January 2025, the Cheese Stick sculpture over the CityLink tollway, the offices of the Nine Network in Docklands, the Uncle Tobys silo in West Footscray, the Clifton Hill Shot Tower, Comeng and HCMT train carriages operated on the Melbourne suburban rail network.
 Police stated that Pam the Bird made heavy use of abseiling to conduct graffiti activities.

+In the early morning of 7 July 2026, Pam the Bird climbed up the eastern tower of the Bolte Bridge, abseiled down and graffitied a giant character atop it.
+They then posted footage from the top of the tower on Instagram under the handle "@pambirdofficial".
+This included a demands to "lower taxes", a "peanut butter and jam sandwich", a "glass of milk" and a "blanket" before they would come down; they requested that these items would be delivered by a drone.
+There is also footage of Pam the Bird abseiling partway down the 140-metre tower just to taunt police officers at the bottom before returning to the top.
+They refused to come down for nearly nine hours before surrendering to police peacefully.